 SCAHT-G_all_EA9A9427.jpg

-Adverse effects on the nervous system
+Adverse effects on the central nervous system

 The nervous system can be affected by exposure to numerous chemicals which have the ability to induce neurotoxic effects in humans.
 While acute effects are often reversible, the growing burden of neurodegenerative disease in the elderly has raised concerns over the possible contribution of chemicals, pesticides and other environmental contaminants to such diseases.
 The SCAHT research programme has a focus on neurotoxicology which reflects the growing public health importance of this research area.

-Neurotoxicity can result from exposure to substances used in chemotherapy, radiation treatment, drug therapies, and organ transplants, as well as exposure to heavy metals such as lead and mercury, certain foods and food additives, pesticides, industrial and/or cleaning solvents, cosmetics, and some naturally occurring substances.
 Due to the nervous system's compensatory and adaptive mechanisms, there is a need to discriminate changes that are adverse (e.g. toxicologically relevant and predictive of the adverse outcome) from those that are adaptive (e.g. related to compensatory processes that do not lead to an adverse outcome).

 [1] L. G. Costa, “Neurotoxicity testing: a discussion of in vitro alternatives,” Environmental Health Perspectives, vol. 106, supplement 2, pp. 505–510, 1998.